 Telluride Rafting: Afternoon Half Day Trip

-The calmer sections of this trip let you put down the paddle, soak in the beauty of Norwood Canyon and scan the banks for sociable river otters.
+In between the ferocious (yet surprisingly friendly) froth on this run, you’ll have plenty of time to enjoy the unique scenery of Norwood Canyon.
+Keep an eye out for deer, birds of prey, and sociable river otters.
 By the end of afternoon, you’ll have conquered one of the most elusive rivers in the region, despite its proximity to bougie and beloved Telluride.

 15 foot self-bailing rafts.
 Be prepared to paddle, paddle paddle around rocks and logs and down chutes on this twisting waterway.